-Teekay Parent continues to own four FPSO units and one conventional tanker and also in-charters a number of vessels.
+Teekay Parent continues to own three FPSO units and one conventional tanker and also in-charters a number of vessels.
 However, our long-term vision is for Teekay Parent to be primarily a general partner whose role is that of portfolio manager and project developer.
 Our primary financial objective for Teekay Parent is to increase its free cash flow per share.
-To support this objective, we intend to de-lever the balance sheet of Teekay Parent by completing the sales of the remaining FPSOs to Teekay Offshore or third parties over the next several years and to seek to grow the distributions of Teekay Offshore and Teekay LNG.
+To support this objective, over the longer term we intend to de-lever the balance sheet of Teekay Parent by completing the sales of the remaining FPSOs to Teekay Offshore or third parties and to seek to grow the distributions of Teekay Offshore and Teekay LNG following their recent temporary reductions.
 Consequently, we expect the Daughter Companies will ultimately hold all of the direct ownership interests in our operating assets and that each of these entities will directly pursue their own merger and acquisition and organic growth opportunities.